Beauty as they say . . is in the eye of the beholder.

 In print we see authors like Tolkien or CS Lewis or even Hemingway and Jules Verne.
 And we see sort of signature presented so what I say isn't just referred or applied to Visual Arts.

-Because the money we receive for our work is only a shadow of the value our audience has on Our work as artist.
+Because the money we receive for our work is only a shadow of the value our audience or patron has on our work as artist.
 I'm not separating authors cause writing is a form of Art only your canvas is the imagination.
-So my fellow artist remember in the end its not the Beholder that gives value to your work . . .
-Its YOU
+So my fellow artist remember in the end its not the Beholder that gives value to your work Its YOU So sign your work in the Eye of the Beholder